NREL/EnergyPlus/design/FY2024/NFP-Space Sizing and HVAC-Part4.md

 ## Example File and Transition Changes ##

-* Transition may be required for idf Sizing:Zone if the new field is placed in the middle of the object.
+* Transition will be required for idf OutputControl:Files.

 * Field name changes may be required for epJSON inputs for ZoneRefrigerationDoorMixing, ZoneCoolTower:Shower, and/or ZoneThermalChimney.

-* The existing example file 5ZoneAirCooledWithSpaces will be copied to a new example file that uses the new Sizing:Zone Conincident Space sum option.
+* The existing example file 5ZoneAirCooledWithSpaces will be copied to a new example file that uses the new Sizing:Zone Coincident Space sum option.

 ## Design ##